Dipping temperatures and biting winds cause a big problem for our body’s biggest organ: skin.

 Tips for People with Acne-Prone Skin

-While Dr. Breneman does her best to not prescribe products that are especially drying during colder months, “There are products that are going to be the best products and they just are somewhat drying.
+While Dr. Breneman does her best to not prescribe products that are especially drying during colder months, “there are products that are going to be the best products and they just are somewhat drying.
 In that case, you have to work around that.”

 One thing she tells her patients who are on an especially skin-irritating, acne-fighting regimen, is to put their acne medicine on and let it sink in and dry for a few minutes, and then, to put a moisturizer on top.

-She also reminds patients that it’s OK to nix using a harsher cleanser and instead, just use their topical acne medication.
+She also reminds patients that it’s okay to nix using a harsher cleanser and instead, just use their topical acne medication.
 “You’re not getting as much benefit from those [harsh cleansers] as you are from an acne medicine you’re actually putting on the skin and leaving on the skin.”

 In some cases, she tells patients to use their acne medicine less frequently during colder months.
 “There’s something called a ‘hardening effect,’ where the skin will tolerate it better,” Dr. Breneman explains.
-“So, if you get a new prescription, rather than starting every day, start maybe every other day or every third day, and gradually work up the level you can get to.”
+“So, if you get a new prescription, rather than starting every day, start maybe every other day or every third day, and gradually work up to the level you can get to.”